jmanhart/commit-vibes/README.md

 # Commit Vibes 🎵

 Add vibes and music to your commits!
-Because why not make your git history a bit more fun?
+Because why not make your git history a bit more fun!

 ## Features